catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    ```
    dmesg|less
    ```
-   Inspect the messages to ensure Ethernet was detected as well as the mousepad.
+   Inspect the messages to ensure Ethernet was detected as well as the mousepad and audio.
    One must have Ethernet with the corresponding driver to continue with the installation.

    View all the pci devices and their driver attachments.
+The Ethernet hardware is attached to the pci bus.
 At the command prompt type:
    ```
    pciconf -lvv|less
    ```